bencabrera/grawitas/README.md

 1. *Install the boost dependencies*.
 To do so type the following command in a console and follow the instructions:

 ```
-sudo apt-get install libboost-dev
+sudo apt-get install libboost-all-dev
 ```

 *Explanation:*
 - ```sudo``` runs the next command as a super-user (that's why you have to type in your password)
 - ```apt-get install``` runs the apt package manager (the standard package manager under ubuntu) to install a package
-- ```libboost-dev``` is the name of the package that contains the boost sources and precompiled headers
+- ```libboost-all-dev``` is the name of the package that contains all boost sources and precompiled headers

 2. *Install the xerces dependencies.* Similar to step 1 run